code-423n4/2025-11-sequence/SDK_TESTING_GUIDE.md

 **Solution**:
 - Verify bridge provider supports the chain pair
-- Check if provider has liquidity for the amount/ route
+- Check if provider has liquidity for the amount/route
 - Try alternative providers (LiFi, CCTP, Relay)
 - Ensure both chains are active and synced